Ever heard of a pyrethrum spray?

 Use In Liquid Form

 Pyrethrum products come packaged and ready to use, simply follow the manufacturer’s directions, to control these pests fast and efficiently.
-Many pesticides on the market today, including synthetic ones, contain pyrethrin in them.
+Many pesticides and pest control products on the market today, including synthetic ones, contain pyrethrin in them.